When you need it, and Why

 If you get a conventional loan with a down payment of less than 20%, your lender will arrange for mortgage insurance with a private company.
 Private mortgage insurance (PMI) fees vary, depending on the size of the down payment and your credit score, from around 0.3% to about 1.5% of the original loan amount per year.
 Most PMI is paid monthly, with little or no initial payment required at closing.

-Your lender must automatically cancel PMI when your outstanding loan balance drops to 78% of the home’s original value, but depending on the size of your initial down payment, it could take several years before your reach this threshold.
+Your lender must automatically cancel PMI when your outstanding loan balance drops to 78% of the home’s original value, but depending on the size of your initial down payment, it could take several years before you reach this threshold.

 FHA Mortgage Insurance

-If you get an FHA loan, your mortgage insurance premiums are paid to the Federal Housing Administration (FHA).
+If you get an FHA loan, mortgage insurance premiums are paid to the Federal Housing Administration (FHA).
 FHA mortgage insurance is required for all FHA loans.
 It costs the same no matter your credit score, with only a slight increase in price for down payments less than five percent.
 FHA mortgage insurance includes both an upfront cost, paid as part of your closing costs, and a monthly cost, included in your monthly payment.

 VA Funding Fee